Get Him to the Greek

-Get Him to the Greek is a 2010 American comedy film written, produced, and directed by Nicholas Stoller that serves as a spin-off sequel to Forgetting Sarah Marshall (2008), and reunites director Stoller with stars Russell Brand and Jonah Hill and producer Judd Apatow.
-Brand reprises his role as character Aldous Snow while Hill plays an entirely new character, Aaron Green, and Elisabeth Moss, Rose Byrne, Sean Combs, and Colm Meaney also star.
+Get Him to the Greek is a 2010 American comedy film written, co-produced, and directed by Nicholas Stoller.
+It serves as a spin-off to Forgetting Sarah Marshall (2008), and reunites director Stoller with stars Russell Brand and Jonah Hill and producer Judd Apatow.
+Brand reprises his role as character Aldous Snow while Hill plays an entirely new character, Aaron Green, with Elisabeth Moss, Rose Byrne, Sean Combs, and Colm Meaney also starring.
 The film was released on June 4, 2010, received generally positive reviews from critics, and grossed $95 million against its $40 million budget.